 Washington DC Personal Injury Claims

-In spite of the misconceptions of many accident and medical malpractice lawyers, Washington D.C. is a good jurisdiction for victims to settle or take to verdict tort cases.
+In spite of the misconceptions of many attorneys who handle case in both D.C. and Maryland, the District is a good place for victims to settle or take to verdict tort cases.
 Juries in Washington D.C. are largely extremely fair to personal injury victims and the system is also fair: unlike most jurisdictions in 2014, there is no cap on pain and suffering damages in Washington D.C.

 The District of Columbia Court System is comprised of the Superior Court and the Court of Appeals.
 The Superior Court has five divisions: the Civil Division, the Criminal Division, the Family Division, the Domestic Violence Division and the Probate Division.
 Unlike most state courts, which are made up of different court systems that each have specific functions and separate jurisdictions, the Superior Court has jurisdiction over all legal matters in Washington D.C.
 The Court of Appeals handles all appeals of Superior Court cases.
 Any appeal from the District of Columbia Court of Appeals goes directly to the United States Supreme Court.

 The Superior Court is located in the heart of Washington D.C. at 500 Indiana Avenue, N.W. in the Judiciary Square.
 The main courthouse, the Moultrie Courthouse, contains most of the courtrooms and relevant administrative offices.
-It is just a few blocks from the United States Capital, Smithsonian and other historic attractions.
+It is really in the eye of the storm, just a few blocks from the Capital Building, Smithsonian and other historic attractions.
 The other buildings which comprise the Judiciary Square house many of the court agencies and services.